 - Estes Drive (Martin Luther King Jr. Boulevard to Caswell)

-Constructing bicycle and pedestrian facilities along Estes Drive from Marin Luther King Jr. Boulevard to Caswell Road.
-Includes bike lanes and sidewalks on the north side and bike lane and a sidewalk on the south side of Estes Drive and an off-road multi-use trail on the north side.
+Constructing bicycle and pedestrian facilities along Estes Drive from Martin Luther King Jr. Boulevard to Caswell Road.
+Includes a bike lane and a multi-use path on the north side and bike lane and a sidewalk on the south side of Estes Drive and an off-road multi-use trail on the north side.
 Flags outlining easements on private property are placed along the project.
 Construction schedule is pending.
 Learn more at townofchapelhill.org/residents/transportation/estes-drive-sidepath-project.